UCSD-ECEMAE-148/148-spring-2026-final-project-team-5/README.md

 ### If We Have Another Week...
 #### Stretch Goal 1
 Firstly, we would make the car complete the work  fully autonomously.
 While we succeded in practice, connecting to the servos and making them run upon detection of the correct hazard we had to manually drive.
-This deviated significantly from our original goals but becqame a neccecity due to time constraints.
+This deviated significantly from our original goals but became a neccecity due to time constraints.
 For this reason, if we had more time we would finish what we started and have the car be completing autonomous laps outside the JSOE building.

 #### Stretch Goal 2
 Secondly, we would add the GPS componentnt to the car, linking live results to a website that stored gps locations of the hazard.
 To do so we would use the camera to also account for depth and the GPS to place a pin calculating the distance to the hazard.
 This would serve as an alert system for anyone with the website of an approaching hazard to their location.